KarhouTam/KarhouTam/README.md

  - 🌱 I’m currently focusing on federated learning, especially Personalized Federated Learning (pFL).
  - 👀 If you have any questions about my repos, just open an issue and I would reply you ASAP.
  - 📫 How to reach me: karhoutam@qq.com.
- - 🎉 I recently released my first pFL work [pFedSim: Similarity-Aware Model Aggregation Towards Personalized Federated Learning](https://arxiv.org/abs/2305.15706), which is totally REPRODUCABLE and I'm proud of it.
+ - 🎉 I recently released my first pFL work [pFedSim: Similarity-Aware Model Aggregation Towards Personalized Federated Learning](https://arxiv.org/abs/2305.15706), which is totally REPRODUCIBLE and I'm proud of it.
 The implementation is integrated in [FL-bench](https://github.com/KarhouTam/FL-bench).
  - 🧐 I currently interested in HPC like CUDA C programming and parallel computation.
  - 🎊 The Next Stage: Huawei Cloud as software engineer.